furkanarikantr/PanteonGame/README.md

-This project repository was prepared for Panteon Games job interview.
+This project repository was prepared for Panteon Games.

 https://panteongamedemoproject.netlify.app/